vieledatengutedaten/better-teletask-server/README.md

 - You can resize both of the videos (camera and screen recording) to 100% width, effectively allowing a fullscreen view of one of the videos
 - Pressing "k" on your keyboard pauses/plays the video, like on YouTube

+## Installation

+Currently, BTT only works in Firefox.
+To install the browser extension, head to the [Releases](https://github.com/C0NZZ/better-teletask/releases) page and follow the instructions there.

 ## FAQ

 If you have any more questions, please consult our [FAQ](https://github.com/C0NZZ/better-teletask/wiki/FAQ) or contact us directly.